um-stretch/UQuickZip/README.md

 # UQuickZip
-A function library for .zip files in Unity.
+A quickmenu for .zip files in Unity.